Terry Desser, MD

 Ann Leung, MD

 Computed tomography of the thorax, particularly its application in the setting of acute lung disease in the immunocompromised host; quantitative assessment of abnormalities, using spiral CT; and enhancement characteristics of lung cancers on CT and MRI

 Ruijiang Li, PhD

 Assistant Professor (Research) of Radiation Oncology (Radiation Physics)

-Parag Mallick, MD
+Parag Mallick, PhD

-Our general hope is to apply systems biology's complimentary computational and experimental methods in hopes that experimental results motivate large-scale computational studies, which initiate new experimental explorations.
+Apply systems biology's complimentary computational and experimental methods in hopes that experimental results motivate large-scale computational studies, which initiate new experimental explorations.
 We hope this synergistic combination will provide insight into the relationship between molecular phenomena and organismic phenomena.

 Andrew Ng, PhD

-Associate Professor, Computer Science and Electrical Engineering
+Adjunct Professor of Computer Science and Electrical Engineering

-Research interests include AI, Machine Learning, Deep Learning, and the applications of these techniques to healthcare.
+AI, Machine Learning, Deep Learning, and the applications of these techniques to healthcare.
 Particular interest in conversational agents (e.g., Melody the Medical Assistant), medical imaging, and machine learning from EHR.